-5 9 Conclusions
+9 Conclusions

 An extensive set of airborne measurements of NMHCs have been made in boreal forest fire plumes over Canada.
-The data expands on the global dataset adding some new emissions estimates for certain hydrocarbon species and providing confirmatory measurements to some species previously published.
-The generally very good agreement between emissions derived from different aircraft studies by different groups provides significant confidence in making extrapolations from these estimates in models.
+The data expands on the global dataset adding some new emission estimates for certain hydrocarbon species and provides confirmatory measurements of some species previously published.
+There is generally very good agreement between emissions derived from different aircraft studies by different groups in the same region and this provides some confidence in making extrapolations from these estimates in models.
+A comparison of the ERs obtained here with earlier studies from other geographic regions indicates that many hydrocarbon ERs do not vary substantially between tropical and extra-tropical burning, although some sources such as smouldering may not be fully represented.
 Using the GEOS-Chem CTM we examine the relative contributions of anthropogenic and biomass burning emissions to the background abundance of benzene, toluene, ethene and propene.
-We chose these species in particular since they are traditionally thought

-- of as being anthropogenic in nature and are species with generally declining urban concentrations in developed economies.
-The tagged model showed that in most of the Southern Hemisphere likely much of the observed benzene at any given location is from biomass burning, and that this source dominance extends at times to the Northern Hemisphere also.
-It is only over heavily industrialized regions that these NMHC - distributions are dominated by the anthropogenic source.
-The behaviour of benzene is particularly interesting here since it is a heavily regulated pollutant that is often considered as having no safe lower limit.
-The study here shows that pragmatic air quality targets are needed for benzene given that regional and transboundary biomass burning sources can make up a significant fraction of the benzene experienced globally. - 25 Although very limited experimental data exists for the long-term trends in NMHCs in the background atmosphere, comparison of model against an annual cycle of benzene in the tropical Atlantic is generally reasonable, although suggesting that the model emissions database is overestimating anthropogenic emissions.
-When the model is used to estimate the contribution of biomass burning to the NMHC experienced at GAW Global stations the picture is mixed.
-At some locations such as Barrow and Alert high absolute and fractional biomass contributions are predicted, whilst in some tropical and
+We chose these species in particular since they are often controlled in an air quality context and are species with generally declining urban concentrations in developed economies.
+The tagged model showed that in most of the Southern Hemisphere a significant fraction of observed benzene at any given location can be from biomass burning, and that biomass burning as a major contributor to the global hydrocarbon abundance extends at times to the Northern Hemisphere also.
+The largest sources of uncertainty in the model arise from the emission estimates rather than chemistry or meteorology, however even varying the emissions by a factor of three (moving from the 2000 RETRO base emissions to a value reduced by two-thirds in line with observations) does not change this general conclusion.
+It is only over heavily industrialized regions that these hydrocarbon distributions are dominated by the anthropogenic source.
+The lack of appropriate background monitoring sites to compare our modelling to is a major limitation.
+The expansion of the GAW network should help in this regard.
+The behaviour of benzene is particularly interesting here since it is a heavily regulated pollutant that is often considered in terms of toxicology as having no safe lower limit (Duarte-Davidson et al., 2001).
+The study here shows that pragmatic air quality targets are needed for benzene given that regional and transboundary biomass burning sources can make up a significant fraction of the benzene experienced globally.

-5 polar regions the absolute amounts are predicted to be low but with significant fraction from biomass burning.
+Very limited experimental data exist for the long-term trends in hydrocarbons in the background atmosphere, however comparison of the model against benzene in the tropical Atlantic shows that the annual cycle can be reasonably captured, although suggesting that the model emissions database is overestimating anthropogenic emissions.
+When the model is used to estimate the contribution of biomass burning to the hydrocarbons experienced at GAW Global stations the picture is mixed.
+At some locations such as Barrow and Alert high absolute and fractional biomass contributions are suggested from model simulations, up to several hundred ppt of benzene for example, whilst in some tropical and polar regions the absolute amounts are predicted to be low, (single figure ppt mixing ratios) but with a significant fraction (20-60%) from biomass burning.
 An assessment is made of the likely biomass burning input to all 28 GAW Global stations as a hopefully useful precursor exercise prior to the practical extension to the GAW-VOC measurement programme.